digitalocean/sample-expressjs/README.md

 Then it will ask how to configure the app.
 Answer the questions as follows:

+	✓ Is this app already live (on App Sail)?: No
-    ✓ Who does this app belong to: <choose your personal account or team>
+	✓ Name this app : sample-expressjs
+	✓ Need to set any env variables: No
-    ✓ What should this app be called: sample-expressjs Let's configure your app for deployment:
+	Let's configure your app for deployment:
-    ✓ Choose your configuration preference: Manual...
+	✓ Choose your configuration preference: Automatic...
-    ✓ Which Dockerfile: Dockerfile
-    ✓ Port to forward requests to: 80
-    ✓ What command will run the app:
-    ✓ Do you need any background workers: No
+	✓ Node app detected, is this correct: Yes
+	✓ Use Node 10: Yes
 	✓ Do you need a database: No

 After that, it will go through a deploy process.
 Once it's done, you can open the live app or administration dashboard by following the links provided by the App Sail CLI once the push is completed.

-## Viewing Application Logs ##
+## Learn More ##

-You can view your application's logs by following these steps:
-1. Visit the app dashboard at https://cloud.digitalocean.com/appsail
-1. Navigate to the sample-expressjs app
-1. Click "Logs"

-Alternatively, from your terminal while inside your top level application directory (e.g. sample-expressjs), run:

-	sail logs --recent

-Or to see a live stream of your logs, run:

-	sail logs

-Then visit your live app in your browser to generate some log output (which you'll see in your terminal).
-Use ctrl-c to stop viewing your log stream in your terminal.

-To learn more about this command, run `sail logs -h`
+You can learn more about App Sail and how to manage and update your application at https://www.digitalocean.com/docs/appsail/.

 ## Deleting the App #